Village eases up on entertainment permit law

 If there are no official noise complaints against restaurants applying for the permits, the board can renew the permits without a hearing.
 Otherwise, the board could opt not to issue those permits to such establishments, officials said.

-The public hearing portion on the law prior to the vote drew no objections, but residents and restaurant owners asked questions about parking effects stemming from the law and whether the board would be flexible to longer time limits for restaurants with live music.
+The public hearing portion on the law before the vote drew no objections, but residents and restaurant owners asked questions about parking issues stemming from the law and whether the board would be flexible about longer time limits for parking at for restaurants with live music.

 The law went into effect Friday.

-The previous village law was enacted in 1993 and stemmed from several complaints of drug use and late-night drinking and noise from crowds at village establishments.
-However, the board was made aware of the law’s restrictions after The Claddagh Restaurant and Tap Room on Montauk Highway, which opened last fall, held a Comedy Night event that some thought may have been prohibited under the town code.
+The previous village law was enacted in 1993 and stemmed from several complaints of drug use, late-night drinking and noise from crowds at village establishments.
+However, the board was made aware of the law’s restrictions after The Claddagh Restaurant and Tap Room on Montauk Highway, which opened last fall, held a comedy night event that some thought was prohibited under the town code.

 Jim Cantwell, the restaurant’s owner, said after the hearing that he was “very happy” with the new law, adding, “I’d hate to have to go through a problem in July.”